AshwinKatkar/SAPCAPM-2023-AD003/exercises/3_Create an SAP Fiori Elements-Based UI/Readme.md

 Click on <b>Next</b> button.
 <br>![Image](./images/05.png)

-6. Write module name as your project name.<br>
-note : module name should be in small letter and without space.<br>
+6. Write module name as your project name.< note : module name should be in small letter and without space.
-Write a Application Title.<br>
+Write a Application Title.
-Choose radio button as shown in below.<br>
+Choose radio button as shown in below.<
 Click on <b>Next</b> button.
 <br>![Image](./images/06.png)
 <br>![Image](./images/07.png)